Fliplet/fliplet-cli/docs/API/fliplet-media.md

 - You can search by `name`
 - You can filter results by `appId`, `organizationId` or `folderId`
+- You can search for deleted files and folders by specifying `deletedOnly` as `true`
 - Results will include a `type` (`folder` or `file`)
 - Results will include `app` and `organisation` properties with `{ id, name }` when available
 - Results will include a `parentFolder` with `{ id, name }` which recursively include any folder up to their app or organisation folder